tsawler/goblender-docs/README.md

 This site is the official documentation for users.

-Use the menu to the left (expand it using the button in the bottom right if you are on a phone) to explore the documentation.
+Use the menu to the left (expand it using the button in the bottom left if you are on a phone) to explore the documentation.